kz26/PyExcelerate/README.md

 ```

 ## Support
 Please use the GitHub Issue Tracker and pull request system to report bugs/issues and submit improvements/changes, respectively.
+All changes to code must be accompanied by a test.